Peer Review Policy

 - External Peer Review: Manuscript that is accepted in step 1, is sent to two subject experts for formative comments and suggestions as per the review parameters and policy as mentioned above.
 If the manuscript did not quality this stage, the author will be informed about the decision by Section Editor.
 [Around 8-10 weeks]

-- Revision advice to the author(s): Manuscript that is accepted in step 2, will receive (i) Language correction advise (ii) Peer-reviewed manuscript file (iii) Turnitin report (if it has issues) (iv) Journal template and (v) Editorial advice.
+- Revision advise to the author(s): Manuscript that is accepted in step 2, will receive (i) Language correction advise (ii) Peer-reviewed manuscript file (iii) Turnitin report (if it has issues) (iv) Journal template and (v) Editorial advice.
 The author should submit the revised version as per advice.

 - Final acceptance: After we receive the revised manuscript, the section editor will evaluate the revised version, take the final decision, in consultation with Chief Editor, and communicate with the author.
 If necessary, authors may be asked to do re-revision to fit with the quality standards of the journal.
 [Around 3 to 4 weeks]